Coronavirus latest: Germany can prevent second wave of infections, health minister says | DW | 13.07.2020

 08:16 A Spanish court suspended a stay-at-home order in the northeastern state of Catalonia after a surge of coronavirus cases.

-Catalan authorities on Sunday reimposed lockdown measures on over 140,000 people in the region, which reported 800 new cases on Sunday.
+Catalan authorities on Sunday reimposed lockdown measures on nearly 160,000 people in the region, which reported 800 new cases on Sunday.
 The new resolution obliged people to only leave their homes for work or other essential activities.

 Spain has been the hardest hit European country during the coronavirus pandemic, reporting more than 250,000 cases and more than 28,000 deaths.